 How long do BVA decisions take?

 The average wait time varies for each method of appeal within the BVA lane.
 However, the BVA tracks and publishes this information.
-Below are the current averages for 2021 and the first half of 2022.
+The following chart displays the average wait time for appeals in each lane in recent months.

 The times vary based on the number of available judges and the number of cases on the docket.
 In 2021, the BVA produced 400.5 decisions per work day.